-Over the last few months, the news cycle has been inundated with coronavirus headlines, from increasing case numbers to evolving lockdown restrictions.
-And while such stories have been critical to public understanding of the virus, Americans are already beginning to feel the toll of the news on their mental health.
+Over the past few years, the news cycle has been inundated with breaking news headlines from COVID-19 updates and protests, to political races and global conflicts.
+While such stories have been crucial in keeping the public informed on world events, Americans are beginning to feel the toll of the news on their mental health.

 According to a survey by Digital Third Coast, 68% of people said the news has left them feeling anxious during the pandemic.
 Meanwhile, 65% and 67% of respondents reported feeling overwhelmed and burnt out by the news respectively.
 54% even said they were cutting back on their news consumption to escape these feelings.

-Between concern for loved ones, worries about the economy, and fear of the virus itself, the pandemic has left many people navigating feelings of uncertainty.
-And while it’s understandable to want to stay up to date on the latest public health guidance, overconsumption of the news can be an added source of stress.
+While it’s understandable to want to stay up to date on local and national news, especially when it comes to public health and safety guidance, overconsumption of the news can be an added source of stress.
 It’s important to strike a balance between staying informed and consuming everything in your newsfeed in order to preserve your mental health.

 The news & your health